akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Simulation_setup_and_run.md

 Let us imagine, that you want to run a script (e.g. MainKratosCustom.py) located in a certain folder of the remote computer.
 These would be the steps to launch the job:

-- Log in on the respective remore computer (see instructions above).
+- Log in on the respective remote computer (see instructions above).
 - Navigate to the folder where you have the script you want to run:
 ```shell
 $ cd <path-to-simulation-folder>